 Make sure to configure the SATA controller mode correctly in system BIOS Setup.
-Stens:
+Steps:

-- Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
+- 1. Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
+Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
 To create RAID, set SATA Mode Selection to Intel RST Premium With Intel Optane System Acceleration.
-Then save the settings and restart your computer. - 2.
-To use the EZ RAID feature, follow the steps in "C-1."
+Then save the settings and restart your computer.
+Note: When using a PCle SSD, make sure to set the Use RST Legacy OROM item under Peripherals\SATA And RST Configuration to Disabled.
+Then depending the M.2 connector you use, set the corresponding PCle Storage Dev on Port XX item to RST Controlled.
+Finally, save the settings and exit BIOS Setup. - 2.
 To configure UEFI RAID, follow the steps in "C-2."
 To enter the legacy RAID ROM, refer to "C-3" for more information.
 Finally, save the settings and exit BIOS Setup.